 18. Cradle Cap

 Cradle cap is a patchy and scaly scalp condition which some babies develop on their heads.
 It is common yet harmless.
 Although it may get itchy.
-Babies may develop cradle cap in the form of thick, yellow or brown scaly patches within the first few weeks after birth.
+Babies may develop cradle caps in the form of thick, yellow, or brown scaly patches within the first few weeks after birth.

 This condition could be prevented by combing your baby’s scalp with a soft comb.
 However, If the cradle cap develops it could be very itchy and flaky later on.
-However, when it comes off it could pull baby’s hair too.
+However, when it comes off it could pull a baby’s hair too.
 Use a baby comb to prevent cradle cap.
 Talk to the pediatrician in case it’s very itchy or bleeding.

 19. Adjusting the sleeping pattern

 Babies tend to stay awake up at night and sleep during the day.
 In order to ensure a consistent sleeping pattern, make sure you have the lights turned off during the night and lights turned on in the daytime.
 They might be too little to understand this whole concept at this tender age but eventually, they will get it.

 I highly recommend using a sound machine for babies.
 They sleep better and longer.
 Although being a mom, you are going to be sleep-deprived for a few months, learn how to manage sleep deprivations as a new mom.

 Are you just close to your delivery date?
 Learn newborns’ sleep basics and put your journey in the right direction, and helps you avoid sleep mistakes that new parents make with newborns.

 20. babies cry a lot